Suggested Programming Projects

 CLX projects

 - implement transparent (to the user) support for the XKEYBOARD X extension; the protocol specification (dated 1994) provides enough information to how to do this.
-This would allow libraries such as McCLIM to provide better keyboard handling in their applications, dealing with confusions over whether modifiers such as the shift key are signficant. (about a month)
+This would allow libraries such as McCLIM to provide better keyboard handling in their applications, dealing with confusions over whether modifiers such as the shift key are significant.

 X11 projects